 The proposed assessment strategy for this module will involve:

 30% of group based coursework to produce a final report describing a computational project involving explosive nucleosynthesis yields and/or hydrodynamical stellar simulations, as well as an oral presentation.
-All students will be marked individually for their contribution to the project.
+All students will be marked individually for their contribution to the project based on a peer review process.
 Open-source numerical codes will be provided.
 Coursework set in week 6, to be submitted/presented in week 9.

-70% for a final, 1.5 hour closed book examination where students will answer 2 questions from a set of 3.
+70% for a final, 2 hour closed book examination where students will answer a series of compulsory questions as well as 2 questions from a set of 3 longer questions.

 Formative feedback will be given in class tutorial sessions and from assessment of coursework.